Uranium bomb

 As the temperature increases, the reaction rate goes down.

 If the coolant is lost, the uranium still can't overheat.
-There's still enough ambient cooling to take the heat away.

 There are no materials in the reactor that can become radioactive.